BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Evaluation and Analysis

 \textbf{Datasets} We evaluate our benchmark on CIFAR-10\cite{cifar10} and ImageNet\cite{imagenet}.
 For CIFAR-10, the test set with 10,000 images is evaluated.
 For ImageNet, considering the popularity in different fields, query-based attacks use randomly chosen 1000 images belonging to the 1,000 categories (1 image in 1 class) from ILSVRC 2012 validation set, transfer-based attacks use the ImageNet-compatible dataset\footnote{\url{https://github.com/tensorflow/cleverhans/tree/master/examples/nips17\_adversarial\_competition/dataset}} in the NIPS 2017 adversarial competition, which contains 1,000 images with a resolution of $299 \times 299 \times 3$.

-\textbf{Models} In query-based attacks, we attack 4(5) normally trained target models and 2(3) adversarially trained target models on CIFAR-10(ImageNet) dataset.
-In transfer-based attacks, following prior works\cite{linbp, bayesian, lgv, rap, robustbench}, we choose 4(5) surrogate models, evaluate 8(14) normally trained target models and 1(3) adversarially trained target models on CIFAR-10(ImageNet) dataset.
+\textbf{Models} In query-based attacks, we attack 4 normally trained target models and 2 adversarially trained target models on the CIFAR-10 dataset, and 5 normally trained target models and 3 adversarially trained target models on the ImageNet dataset.
+In transfer-based attacks, following prior works \cite{linbp, bayesian, lgv, rap, robustbench}, we choose 4 surrogate models, evaluate 8 normally trained target models and 1 adversarially trained target model on the CIFAR-10 dataset, and choose 5 surrogate models, evaluate 14 normally trained target models and 3 adversarially trained target models on the ImageNet dataset.
 The model architectures are diverse and belong to different families to study the transferability.
-All the adopted models and their clean accuracies on benign test sets are shown in Tab. \ref{tab:models}.
-On CIFAR-10, they are evaluated on 10,000 test set.
-On ImageNet, they are evaluated on the 50,000 validation set.
-The download links of checkpoints are provided in Appendix \ref{app:pretrained model download links}.
+The clean accuracies and checkpoints of adopted models are provided in the \textbf{Supplementary} \ref{app:pretrained model download links}.